lighthouse-web3/gitbook/cli-tool/cli-commands/balance.md

 # balance

-This command returns the current Matic balance of your wallet.
-Your wallet needs to have Matic tokens to store your files using the Lighthouse protocol
+This command returns the current balance of your wallet.
+Your wallet needs to have have Matic/FTM/BNB or other chain tokens to store your files using the Lighthouse protocol.

 ```
 lighthouse-web3 balance
 ```

-Returns the Matic balance of the imported wallet public key.
+Returns the balance of the imported wallet on selected network default polygon.